nwoodr94/machine-learning/README.md

 [Here](https://github.com/nwoodr94/machine-learning/blob/master/Linear-Regression-scikit-learn.ipynb) is a project I coded using the linear regression algorithm, which took as input current production trends in beekeeping, and predicted future honey output.

 ### Multiple Linear Regression
 The multiple linear regression is a machine learning algorithm that computes a line of best fit by regressing a function of multiple variables.
-Example use cases of this algorithm involve maximizing real estate returns given a rental properties many features, or predicting manufacturing output provided many state variables.
+Example use cases of this algorithm involve maximizing real estate returns given a rental properties many features, or predicting manufacturing output provided many variables.

 [Here](https://github.com/nwoodr94/machine-learning/blob/master/Multiple-Linear-Regression-scikit-learn.ipynb) is a project I coded which uses a multiple linear regression algorithm to predict rental prices for apartments in New York City with 80% accuracy.